Director of Counseling Services & Licensed Mental Health Counselor

 Telehealth Guide (video conferencing): Getting Started withTelehealth Services (PDF)

-You are not locked into only meeting in person or via telehealth and are welcome to change between modes as it fits you and your schedule.
-Some times are only available for telehealth so you can check that calendar if wanting to get in sooner.
+Telehealth: Telehealth is secure video conferencing we can use to meet.
+You can use a computer with a webcam (through your browser) or a phone or tablet (through a free app).
+Many students are able to use telehealth from their dorm rooms as a confidential place to meet from.
+You are not “locked in” to only meeting in person or via telehealth and are welcome to change between modes as it fits you and your schedule.
+Some times are only available for telehealth so you can check that calendar if you want to get in sooner.

 Crisis - If you feel stuck, don't know what to do, are feeling overwhelmed, or are having thoughts of hurting yourself or someone else, there are several resources available for you: